BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-udl.md

 The UDL Guidelines provide thorough insights into each principle, offering concrete examples, recommendations, and further resources for implementation.
 By applying these guidelines, instructors can create inclusive learning environments that support the success of all learners.

-Source: UDL Guidelines.
-Available at: [https://udlguidelines.cast.org/](https://udlguidelines.cast.org/)

-## Pedagogy that Supports Computer Science for All
+### Pedagogy that Supports Computer Science for All

-In her research article, "Pedagogy that Supports Computer Science for All," Jane Margolis Ryoo explores inclusive teaching practices in computer science education.
+In the research article, "Pedagogy that Supports Computer Science for All," Ryoo explores inclusive teaching practices in computer science education.
 The author argues that broadening access and participation in computer science requires adopting strategies aligned with the principles of UDL.

+Their research highlights the need to connect computing to outside disciplines and everyday life, to address social issues, and to value student perspectives and voice (Ryoo, 2019).

 Ryoo highlights the importance of addressing stereotypes, biases, and inequities that undermine computer science education.
 By using inclusive pedagogy, instructors can counter these barriers and create more equitable learning opportunities for all students.
 The author identifies three key dimensions of inclusive pedagogy for computer science: